echowaves/expo-cached-image/README.md

 import { CacheManager } from 'expo-cached-image'
 ```

-On a start up of your application, you must cleanup the files from existing cache:
+On a startup of your application, the existing cache should be cleared (this method can be called more often, for instance before taking a photo):

 ```JavaScript
   useEffect(() => {
      CacheManager.cleanupCache({ size: 500 })
   }, [])// eslint-disable-line react-hooks/exhaustive-deps
 ```
+The *size* parameter defines how much data to keep in the cache.
 The *size* is specified in Mb.
 If the *size* is not specified, the default value of *400* will be used.
 Be careful with the *size* parameter -- if it's too big, your device may run out of memory and may crash.

 If you have an image on local file system, which you want to add to cache, do this:
 ```JavaScript